LexiJess/D3-challenge/README.md

 Visualizing health trends among different demographics

-Starting with a basic HTML webpage, run by a python server, we explore the relationships between health outcomes and demographic indicators.
+Starting with a basic HTML webpage, run on the liveserver, we explore the relationships between health outcomes and demographic indicators.
 Specifically, we look at Age, Obesity, and Income, with their relationships displayed in a bubble chart with hover-over tags for demographic information by state.
 This project uses D3, Bootstrap, tooltip, Cloudflare, and jquery.